Places to Visit in Nepal

 2900m

-Overnighting in the Annapurna Comfort Lodge, Kagbeni and the Thasang Village Comfort Lodge.
+LOWER MUSTANG - Overnighting in the Annapurna Comfort Lodge, Kagbeni, and the Thasang Village Comfort Lodge.
 Discover the Tibetan part of Nepal and the Kali Gandaki Valley.

 Don't Forget